+One of the ways you can make your pins look professional is through using high quality images.
 You can achieve this through taking your own photos, or by purchasing stock photos!
 Creative Market is an excellent resource for stock photos (check them out here!)!
 I definitely recommend using your own photos if you can, or purchasing stock photos.
 Free stock photos may seem like a great idea, but they hinder your Pinterest results.

 The problem with free stock photos is that everyones using them.
 This makes Pinterest confused when it sees the same image being used over and over again.
 This makes it harder for your pin to not only stand out, but for Pinterest to properly categorize it (AKA, what kind of pin is this?).

 It breaks my heart when I see a super cute pin that has a big ole’ spelling mistake dead centre.
 Not only am I not going to save that pin, but I’m probably not going to even click on your blog post!
 Why?
 Because I assume theres going to be more where that came from.

 Adopt the mindset that your pin cover may be only chance to impress someone.
 If someone is going through Pinterest and stumbles on your pin (the one with the spelling mistake), they may just keep scrolling past it and never check out your blog.
 You could have the best article in the world, but I guarantee your traffic will be seriously stunted if you don’t take the time to proofread your pins.